Huzbi-crypto/ConstellationEffect/README.md

-# ConstellationEffect
+# Introduction
-A simple web page that uses Javascript to produce a constellation effect when you hover your mouse or click on the page.
+This is a simple webpage that I worked on to improve my creative coding by making a constellation type of effect when you hover your mouse or click on the webpage.